Integrating with the CLCbio Genomics Server

 CLC workbench download link

-Ensure you have the most up-to-date version of the CLCbio Genomics Workbench (the software should tell you if there's a more recent version when you start it, or you can check this page on the CLCbio website)
+Ensure you have the most up-to-date version of the CLCbio Genomics Workbench (the software should tell you if there's a more recent version when you start it, or you can check this page on the CLCbio website).
+Register CLC Genomics workbench here and follow the steps to connect to CLCBio workbench license server.

-If you have not already done so, request a user account/allocation on the Center for Research Computing (CRC) cluster by filling out the required information on this page
+If you have not already done so, request a user account/allocation on the Center for Research Computing (CRC) cluster by filling out the required information on this page.
+Principal Investigator must be Pitt faculty, and faculty email is the faculty's pitt email.
+The faculty member is notified via email.

-If your computer is not connected to the Pitt network (e.g. you are working from home or on a trip), or you are working from a laptop that is connected to the Pitt wireless system, make sure you setup Pitt SSLVPN, so that you can communicate with the Center for Research Computing (CRC) cluster (clcbio servers are using HTC cluster)
+If your computer is not connected to the Pitt network (e.g. you are working from home or on a trip), or you are working from a laptop that is connected to the UPMC network, make sure you setup Pitt SSLVPN, so that you can communicate with the Center for Research Computing (CRC) cluster (clcbio servers are using HTC cluster).
+Make sure that "Server URL" (4) is sremote.pitt.edu, and "Please select a Role" (14) is Firewall-SAM-USERS-Pulse.
+Note that there are many different VPN roles.
+Only Firewall-SAM-USERS-Pulse role can connect to CRC clusters.
+If your VPN is installed by system administrators and you are not sure what role is used, open Pulse Secure, and click + sign and follow the instructions in these figures (https://crc.pitt.edu/htc#Off-campus-access ).

 Start up the CLC Genomics Workbench

-If you have not done so already, install the CLC Workbench Client Plugin by clicking on the Plug-ins button () in the toolbar at the top of the CLC Genomics Workbench window.
-This will bring up the Manage Plug-ins and Resources dialog box.
-Find the CLC Workbench Client Plugin, click the Download and Install button, and then close the Manage Plug-ins and Resources dialog box and restart the CLC Genomics Workbench (choose Yes when the dialog box comes up that asks if you want to restart the workbench now)
+If you would like to use extra plugins, click the Plug-ins button () in the toolbar at the top of the CLC Genomics Workbench window.
+This will bring up the Manage Plugins dialog box.
+Find the Plugin, click the Download and Install button, and then close the Manage Plugins dialog box and restart the CLC Genomics Workbench (choose Yes when the dialog box comes up that asks if you want to restart the workbench now).
+If you are using Windows machine, you may need to start CLC Genomics workbench as administrator to install Plugins.

-From the File menu, choose the "CLC Server Login" option.
-Click the triangle next to "Advanced", to find the server information section.
-The Server host is clcbio.crc.pitt.edu, and the Server port is 7777.
+From the File menu, choose the "CLC Server Connection" option.
+The Server name is clcbio.crc.pitt.edu, and the Port is 7777.
 Fill in your Pitt username and password, then check off the boxes to have this information saved, and to have the software automatically log in to the server (assuming the software you are using is on your own computer, and not a publicly accessible machine).
 Please note that username is case sensitive and all letters are in lowercase.
 Refer to the image below for an example of how the settings in this box should look:

 This is the data folder on CRC cluster, and inside it you will find folders corresponding to your group, which you should have access to (the name convention is first letter of first name + last name of the faculty):